cameron-suth/2025-4216COMP-Team10/Questions.md

 Is a higher energy song more likely to be played live?

 Does an icrease in valence equate to an increase in dancability?

+based off the most popular songs, which genre is the most popular? - Reece